Very “Millennial” Office Design Trends

 Millennials not only know more about what impacts our wellbeing, they care more about it too.
 They’re some of the most common users of gyms; they buy and consume more healthy food; and consult nutritionists more than their senior counterparts.

-In this Ultimate Guide To Creating A Healthy Office Space Kristy Lopez also mentions the importance of ergonomic work stations.
 Office ergonomics checklist must cover policies around Posture – Activity – Exercise, Lighting – Air – Noise and Work Style – Organization – Breaks.

 For businesses, the office space is a fantastic opportunity to tap into this mentality and provide an attractive working environment for health-aware millennials.